sklenard/allegro-heatflux/README.md

 cp ${train_folder}/config.yaml.bak ${train_folder}/config.yaml
 ```

-**NOTE:** The deployed model will be **only** compatible with LAMMPS as it outputs dummy virial/stress tensors.
-The calculation of virial/stress tensors from partial forces will be probably implemented in the future.
+**NOTE:** The deployed model will be **only** compatible with LAMMPS as it outputs a zero (dummy) virial/stress tensor — the actual stress is computed from the edge forces directly in LAMMPS.